satellitecomponent/Neurite/README.md

 `Shift` to freeze nodes.

-`Double click` to anchor node.

 `Hold Shift + click` two nodes to connect.

+`Double click` to anchor a node.

-`Alt + double click` to create an Ai node.
+`Alt/Option + double click` to create an Ai node.

-`Alt + drag` textareas to arrange the node rather than highlighting text.
+`Alt/Option + drag` textareas to arrange the node rather than highlighting text.

-Or, drag in nodes from the dropdown.
+`Ctrl + Click` to select nodes

+`Ctrl + Drag` to select multiple nodes.

+`Arrow Keys` to move selected nodes

+`d` to scale selected nodes down, `f` to scale them up (this is a new feature and the controls may change.)

 `UI Tips`
 - Make sure to zoom (`Scroll`) deeper into the fractal before creating nodes.
 Otherwise, nodes will not have any space to spread out and become too big relative to the fractal.